jvillalp/node-api-challenge/README.md

 - [x] Describe a Resource?

-        A Resource is is a list of something that you are trying to obtain from an API.
+        A Resource is is a  of something that you are trying to obtain from an API.

 - [x] What can the API return to help clients know if a request was successful?